Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Introduction

-Aside from comparing the fundamental properties of each system type (mass, luminosity, disc, corona, timescale, and duty cycle), \cite{Kording06b} and \cite{Sobolewska11} suggest that different classes and properties of AGN might correspond to specific spectral states of XRBs.
-In order to investigate whether AGN have similar spectral states to XRBs, \cite{Kording06b} assembled an AGN HID diagram for the first time, called the disc-fraction/luminosity diagram in their work.
-In \cite{Kording06b} and following similar works, the hardness and intensity are defined differently for AGN than for XRBs due to the complexities in determining the level of thermal emission from the accretion disc in AGN.
-For XRBs, the total luminosity, power-law component, and the disc component can all be measured from an X-ray spectrum.
-But for AGN, Ultraviolet data are also needed in addition to an X-ray spectrum because the thermal emission from the accretion disc peaks in the ultraviolet (UV). \cite{Kording06b} define the luminosity as the total luminosity of the system (the sum of the disc and power-law component of a source) and the hardness as the relative strength of the X-ray corona power-law component compared to the disc component of a source (using optical observations to determine the disc component).
+Aside from comparing the fundamental properties of each system type (mass, luminosity, disk, corona, timescale, and duty cycle), \cite{Kording06b} and \cite{Sobolewska11} suggest that different classes and properties of AGNs might correspond to specific spectral states of XRBs.
+In order to investigate whether AGNs have similar spectral states to XRBs, \cite{Kording06b} assembled an AGN HID for the first time, called the ``disk-fraction/luminosity diagram'' in their work.
+In \cite{Kording06b} and following similar works, the hardness and intensity are defined differently for AGNs than for XRBs due to the complexities in determining the level of thermal emission from the accretion disk in AGNs.
+For XRBs, the total luminosity, the power-law component, and the disk component can all be measured from an X-ray spectrum.
+But for AGNs, ultraviolet (UV) data are also needed in addition to an X-ray spectrum because the thermal emission from the accretion disk peaks in the UV. \cite{Kording06b} define the luminosity as the total luminosity of the system (the sum of the disk and power-law component of a source) and the hardness as the relative strength of the X-ray corona power-law component compared to the disk component of a source (using optical observations to determine the disk component).